 \subsection{Shaded Depth Rendering}

 To leverage a 2D diffusion prior, we must establish a differentiable link between the depth map $\mathbf{\hat{D}}$ and a 2D image.
-A full inverse rendering approach, which would decompose the scene into albedo, lighting, materials, and 3D geometry, is highly ill-posed from a single image.
+A full inverse-rendering approach, which would decompose the scene into albedo, lighting, materials, and 3D geometry, is highly ill-posed from a single image.

-Instead, we propose to augment the input image with additional shading effects by re-lighting.
-We synthesize diffuse and specular reflectance maps with the classical Blinn-Phong shading model~\cite{blinn1977phong}, as a function of the normals $\mathbf{N}$ of the depth map.
+Instead, we propose augmenting the input image with additional shading effects through re-lighting.
+We synthesize diffuse and specular reflectance maps with the classical Blinn-Phong shading model~\cite{blinn1977phong} as a function of the normals $\mathbf{N}$ of the depth map.
 Computing the normals at pixel coordinates $u,v$ requires a camera model.
-We test a scaled orthographic and a perspective projection with intrinsic matrices $\mK_\text{orth}$ and $\mK_\text{persp}$, respectively.
+We test scaled orthographic and perspective projections with intrinsic matrices $\mK_\text{orth}$ and $\mK_\text{persp}$, respectively.
 We then unproject the depth map element-wise into a 3D mesh with vertices

-with $\mU$ and $\mV$ the tensor of horizontal and vertical pixel coordinate ranging from $-1$ to $1$.
-The normal $\mN$ is orthogonal to the spatial gradients $(\nabla \mX_u, \nabla \mX_v)$, computed across the entire image using the element-wise cross product,
+where $\mU$ and $\mV$ are the tensors of horizontal and vertical pixel coordinates ranging from $-1$ to $1$.
+The normal $\mN$ is orthogonal to the spatial gradients $(\nabla \mX_u, \nabla \mX_v)$, which are computed across the entire image using the element-wise cross product.

-Crucial for our re-lighting of the input image is to use the inverse-tonemapped input image, $\tau^{-1}(\mathbf{I})$, as a proxy for the scene's diffuse albedo and we assume that specular highlights are colorless, not affected by albedo.
-While not physically accurate, it exploits that illumination effects are linear and there remains ambiguity between light and surface color, providing a sufficient, differentiable connection between geometry and re-lit appearance.
+Crucial for our re-lighting of the input image is using the inverse-tonemapped input image, $\tau^{-1}(\mathbf{I})$, as a proxy for the scene’s diffuse albedo, and we assume that specular highlights are colorless and not affected by albedo.
+While not physically accurate, this approach exploits the fact that illumination effects are linear, and there remains ambiguity between light and surface color, providing a sufficient, differentiable connection between geometry and re-lit appearance.
 Specifically, we synthesize a re-illuminated image $\mathbf{\hat{I}} \in \mathbb{R}^{C \times H \times W}$ using Blinn-Phong shading~\cite{blinn1977phong},